Random Terrain

 Poor Color Combinations

-Most people who understand even a little about color know they should not use red text on a blue background, or blue text on a red background because the human eye cannot focus on certain shades of red and blue at the same time.
+Most people who understand even a little about color know they should not use red text on a blue background hard to read ), or blue text on a red background hard to read ) because the normal human eye, with normal lenses, cannot focus on certain shades of red and blue at the same time.
 The text seems to vibrate which causes eye strain.
-You can read about that in any old World Book Encyclopedia, but you will still see it on some web sites.
-Although the combination of red and blue seems to be the most infamous, you'll notice that red on gray is just as bad and the list goes on.
+You can read about that in any old World Book Encyclopedia, but you will still see red on blue or blue on red at some web sites.
+Although the combination of red and blue seems to be the most infamous, you'll notice that red on gray can be just as bad, and those probably aren't the only eye-abusing color combinations.

 There are many poor color combinations, but if you actually look at your text, don't just know what the text says in your mind because you wrote it, but actually look at how the text looks against the background, you can avoid most newbie mistakes.
-If you find yourself using color combinations such as the ones near the bottom of this page, smack yourself in the back of the head with a rubber chicken and promise never to do it again.
+If you find yourself using color combinations such as the ones in the Bad Examples list on this page, smack yourself in the back of the head with a rubber chicken and promise to never do it again.

 Busy Backgrounds